 Where can I find it?
 Services >>> Select a Service >>> Edit >>> Tickets.

 First, let’s locate the section.
 In each service, you will find it under the service name.
 Go to ''Service'' tab >>> Select your service (P1, P2, P3, ...) and you will see this screen.

 Once open you need to type the Capacity (you can type the maximum tickets you would like to offer per service and per booking) and choose the format of the ticket selector more appropriate for your setup.

 In the capacity section, there are five options.
 Using a shared resource limits the capacity of any event that uses one or more resources in the same time frame.
 This is explained in this article.

 When using a resource, If you enable assign a resource(s) to a booking, then, as soon as a booking is made, a resource(s) is assigned to the booking and if the resource(s) has available seats, they will be no longer available.
-For instance, you have a 5 vehicles of 5 seats each and you receive a booking of 4 PAX (4 seats).
-Then, if you have enabled this feature, the seat left will be allocated to this booking.
+For instance, if you have 5 vehicles of 5 seats each and you receive a booking of 4 PAX (4 seats), then the seat left will be allocated to this booking.
 Otherwise, this seat will be available for future bookings.

 Below we have the seat restriction.
 Here you will have to write the maximum capacity for your event.
 If your tour guide can only accommodate 15 people at a time, write 15, if you have an escape room write 1 (because you are renting the room), etc.

-The field of the maximum number of seats per booking allows you to restrict the number of seats that your customers can reserve at the same time.
-This is useful if you do not want a single person to book the event in full at one time.
+The field of the maximum number of tickets per booking allows you to restrict the number of tickets customers can buy at the same time.
+This is useful if you do not want a single person to book the whole capacity of an event in a single booking.

-The field of the minimum number of seats to start event allows you to ask for a minimum number of seats to the first booking.
-If set it to empty, no minimum number of seats is required for the first booking
+The field of the minimum number of seats to start the event allows you to ask for a minimum number of seats for the first booking.
+If set to empty, no minimum number of seats is required for the first booking